 Social Justice and Impact Litigation Section

 The Office of the County Counsel’s Social Justice and Impact Litigation Section (“Impact Section”) litigates high-impact cases, drafts innovative local ordinances, and develops new policies and programs to advance the County’s goal of achieving social and economic justice for all its residents and to promote local, state, and national public policy reform.
-Impact Section attorneys also provide a broad range of legal advice to County agencies and defend the County in select cases implicating the County’s ability to provide critical safety-net services.
+Impact Section attorneys also provide a broad range of legal advice to County agencies and defend the County in select cases implicating the County’s ability to provide critical safety-net services and protect public health.

-The Impact Section’s current cases include one of the nation’s first lawsuits to hold drug companies accountable for their role in creating the opioid epidemic; continuing litigation in the County's longstanding lawsuit against former lead paint companies, through which the County obtained a judgment for hundreds of millions of dollars to abate lead paint in low-income communities throughout California; several lawsuits challenging actions by the Trump Administration, including challenges through which the County successfully blocked the repeal of the Deferred Action for Childhood Arrivals (DACA) program and the President’s Executive Order defunding sanctuary jurisdictions; several efforts, including litigation, to protect the accuracy and integrity of the 2020 census; challenges to new rules that would allow healthcare workers to deny care to patients based on religious and moral beliefs, and the federal government to deny green cards to legal immigrants for using certain public assistance programs; and several other cases that aim to address corporate misconduct, protect environmental and public health, and safeguard the County's most vulnerable populations.
+The Impact Section’s current cases include one of the nation’s first lawsuits to hold drug companies accountable for their role in creating the opioid epidemic; several lawsuits challenging actions by the Trump Administration, including challenges through which the County successfully blocked the repeal of the Deferred Action for Childhood Arrivals (DACA) program and the President’s Executive Order defunding sanctuary jurisdictions; several efforts, including litigation, to protect the accuracy and integrity of the 2020 census; challenges to new rules that would allow healthcare workers to deny care to patients based on religious and moral beliefs, and the federal government to deny green cards to legal immigrants for using certain public assistance programs; and several other cases that aim to address corporate misconduct, protect environmental and public health, and safeguard vulnerable populations.
 Descriptions of these and other high-profile cases litigated by the Impact Section can be found at http://www.sccgov.org/HighProfileLitigation.

-The Impact Section also has an active amicus practice, and has recently authored amicus briefs in cases challenging the federal government's efforts to withhold grant funding from sanctuary jurisdictions, defending the rights of LGBTQ people, preserving access to contraception, opposing litigation aimed at invalidating the Affordable Care Act, and protecting voting rights.
+The Impact Section also has an active amicus practice, and has authored amicus briefs in cases defending the rights of immigrants and LGBTQ people, preserving access to contraception, opposing litigation aimed at invalidating the Affordable Care Act, and protecting voting rights, among many others.
 In addition, the Impact Section works on a range of policy initiatives related to issues such as pay equity, bail reform, LGBTQ rights, immigrant rights, public health, homelessness, and environmental health.
-The Impact Section also has a partnership with Stanford Law School through which students and faculty collaborate with Impact Section attorneys to develop policy and other initiatives.
+The Impact Section also has a partnership with Stanford Law School through which students and faculty collaborate with Impact Section attorneys to develop and assist with litigation, policy, and other initiatives through a course practicum.

-Additional information about the Social Justice and Impact Litigation Section is available here
+Additional information about the Social Justice and Impact Litigation Section is available at www.sccgov.org/ImpactSection.

-The two-year position is open to recent law school graduates, judicial law clerks, and current third-year law students (J.D. expected in spring 2020) and begins in September 2020.
-For members of the California Bar, the starting salary is $114,420 - $176,725 per year, depending on experience.
-A list of current and past fellows is available here
+The two-year position is open to recent law school graduates, judicial law clerks, and current third-year law students (J.D. expected in spring 2021) and begins in September 2021.
+For members of the California Bar, the starting salary is $117,852 - $182,024, depending on experience.
+A list of current and past fellows is available at www.sccgov.org/ImpactFellows.